simp/inspec-profile-disa_stig-el7/README.md

 # Used by InSpec check V-71855
 # list of system files that should be allowed to change from an rpm verify point of view
 rpm_verify_integrity_except: []

+# Set to 'true' if the login banner message should be enabled
+# (default: true)
+banner_message_enabled:

 # Used by InSpec check V-72211 (default: false)
 # Do NOT set to 'true' UNLESS the server is documented as being used as a log aggregation server.